eranblack/Capstone/README.md

 ## Motivation

-- NBA teams spend ~100 million dollar a year on players
+- NBA teams spend ~100 million dollars a year on players
 - Player performance can impact the teams revenue
 - Knowing how a player is going to perform can help the team make wise business decisions